Colors of Productivity and Hues as Determinants of Employee Behavior

-Best for those who work long hours, Green harmonizes and helps keep calm.
+Best for those who work long hours, especially call centers and outsourcing agents, Green harmonizes and helps keep calm.
 The color does not strain eyes and is the perfect balance among the primary colors.
 It is helpful in particular situations like when you are feeling overwhelmed by all the tasks you need to accomplish.

 Angela Wright also adds that picking color alone isn’t enough, finding the right intensity and saturation is the key for a color to stimulate a person’s behavior.
-Pick the appropriate color for your workplace.
-After so, choose a balanced brightness that will improve your productivity levels.
+Pick the appropriate color for your call center workplace or private office, then choose a balanced brightness that will improve your productivity levels.
 You can also create color combinations so that each individual in your office can benefit from it as well.

 Improving Productivity with Colors

 The rest of the world is starting to recognize the importance of colors in general office designs which further leads to productivity and efficiency.
-Modern offices are now being designed with creativity and collaboration in mind.
+Modern serviced offices are now being designed with creativity and collaboration in mind.
 Closed office layouts are now being inverted to open office floor plans to aid in achieving better communication among employees.
-Startups who used to nestle themselves in their respective homes and garages are moving to Coworking Spaces, hoping that this type of setup can improve their work ethic.
-Moreover, the community and overall ambiance of this type of workspaces have been observed to increase the happiness of employees.
+Startups who used to nestle themselves in their respective homes and garages are moving to flexible offices for lease, hoping that this type of setup can improve their work ethic.
+Moreover, the amenities and overall ambiance of this type of workspaces have been observed to increase the happiness of employees.

 Leave a ReplyWant to join the discussion?